ZcashFoundation/zebra/book/src/user/custom-testnets.md

     - not be any of the reserved network names: `Testnet`, `Mainnet`, and `Regtest`,
     - contain only alphanumeric characters and underscores, and
     - be shorter than the `MAX_NETWORK_NAME_LENGTH` of `30`.
-- The network magic must not be any of the reserve network magics: `[36, 233, 39, 100]` and `[170, 232, 63, 95]`, these are the `Mainnet` and `Regtest` network magics respectively.
+- The network magic must not be any of the reserved network magics: `[36, 233, 39, 100]` and `[170, 232, 63, 95]`, these are the `Mainnet` and `Regtest` network magics respectively.
 - The network upgrade activation heights must be in order, such that the activation height for every network upgrade is at or above the activation height of every preceding network upgrade.

 ## Comparison To Mainnet and Default Public Testnet Consensus Rules

-Aside from the configurable parameters, custom Testnets in Zebra validate all of same consensus rules as Testnet.
+Aside from the configurable parameters, custom Testnets in Zebra validate the same consensus rules as Testnet.

 ### Differences Between Mainnet and Testnet Consensus Rules